superflycss/utilities-icons/README.md

 The [utilities-icons](https://github.com/superflycss/utilities-icons/) module uses HTML Entities (special characters) for simple shapes.
 For example for star ratings the entity &#9733; can be used to create a solid star (★).
 The corresponding icon utilty would be `u-icon-star-operator`.
 Correspondingly, the html entity &#9734; can be used to to create empty stars (☆).
 Since these are vector shapes resolution stays crips at any zoom level.

+Note that some html entities, like [thin space](https://en.wikipedia.org/wiki/Thin_space) `&thinsp` do not have a visual rendering, but can be used to alter content rendering.

+The soft hyphen html entity will only render in specific contexts.

 ## Installation

 See [Installation](https://github.com/superflycss/superflycss/#installation).